Extra virgin olive oil

 Introduction

 Extra virgin olive oil is a high-quality product, obtained exclusively through the mechanical pressing of olives, without the use of chemicals or any form of refining.
 To be marketed under this designation, it must comply with strict regulatory standards established by European legislation (Council Regulation EEC No. 2568/91 and subsequent amendments).
-One of the key parameters for its assessment is acidity, which must not exceed 0.8%, as this reflects the level of free fatty acids present in the oil.

-Classification of Extra virgin olive oil
+Classification of extra virgin olive oil

 Extra virgin olive oil can be classified based on its geographic origin or the specific olive varieties used in its production: